gvwilson/thirdbit/fiction/iffy/index.md

 an' why everyone's so in'rested in me."

 The corner of Wales mouth quirked up.
-"Your first said almost exactly the same thing to me when I first met her, except she had an actual gun pointed at my head.
+"Your First said almost exactly the same thing to me when I first met her, except she had an actual gun pointed at my head.
 So, once upon a time…"